 Neustadt and Schelling Awards

 The Richard E. Neustadt and Thomas C. Schelling Awards for Public Policy, named after two of Harvard Kennedy School's founding faculty members, recognize individuals who have had a significant impact on public policy through scholarship or practice.

-In 2015, Mary Robinson, who served as President of Ireland from 1990-97 and as the UN High Commissioner for Human Rights from 1997-2002, will receive the Richard E. Neustadt Award.
+In 2015, Mary Robinson, who served as President of Ireland from 1990-97 and as the UN High Commissioner for Human Rights from 1997-2002, received the Richard E. Neustadt Award.
 She currently serves as the UN Secretary-General’s Special Envoy on Climate Change and as Chancellor of the University of Dublin.
-William Nordhaus, the Sterling Professor of Economics at Yale University and chair of the Boston Federal Reserve Bank, will be presented with the Thomas C. Schelling Award.
+William Nordhaus, the Sterling Professor of Economics at Yale University and chair of the Boston Federal Reserve Bank, was presented with the Thomas C. Schelling Award.
 He has served on several committees of the National Academy of Sciences on topics including climate change, environmental accounting, risk, and the role of the tax system in climate change.